Changes to the non-urban water metering rules

 - Inactive works – People who don't use their pumps anymore but might want to later can apply to make them inactive on WaterNSW's website

-- Keeping an existing meter – to keep a meter that was installed before 1 April 2019 but isn't pattern-approved, you need a manufacturer certificate.
-Alternatively, a meter installer can field test and verify its accuracy.
-In both cases, a meter installer must validate the installation and fit the meter with a smart device.
+- Keeping an existing meter – A manufacturer certificate (up to 5 years old) is required to keep an existing meter that was installed before 1 April 2019 and isn’t on the approved list.
+Alternatively, a meter installer can field test each meter and verify its accuracy.
+In both cases, a meter installer is required to validate the installation and fit the meter with an intelligence device and tamper evident seals.

 - Connectivity issues – if a meter installer can't set up a local smart device, water users can apply for an exemption.
 They need to notify the department using the correct form.
 The department's telemetry coverage tool may help you check your eligibility for an exemption.